lmas/thesis/thesis.typ

 Another problem encountered was the appearance of flat, constant regions in the sensor data.
-As it is the nature of a plot, a group of points on a horizontal line will of course match perfectly with another group of points of the same amplitude.
+A group of points on a horizontal line has a perfect match with a neighbouring group that has the same exact amplitude.
-Any perfect matches would cause arithmetic errors from trying to divide by zero, and would break the algorithm.
+As such, any perfect matches would cause arithmetic errors from trying to divide by zero, and would break the algorithm.
 This was a regular problem for the light sensor during the night, for example, and an extra check had to catch the faulty results from the algorithm.
 Using a small buffer mitigated this issue somewhat, as there was a smaller chance